sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7000 - advanced-methods/2500 - draft-paragraph.md

 title: "Paragraph"
 hidden: true
 ---
-Extracts paragraphs by recognizing various paragraph layouts, including columnar text.
+Extracts paragraphs by recognizing various paragraph layouts, including paragraphs in columns and paragraphs that span pages.